Reserve Bank of Malawi introduces K5000 banknote

 Banda said the introduction of K5,000 high bank note results from the bank’s response to its own currency management policy that provides guidance on how to react to various economics developments and some other important reasons.

 “According to currency management policies, the high banknote in the economy should not account for more than 60 percent of the total value of currency in circulation.
 As it stands, the old K2000 banknote has exceeded over 80 percent in currency circulation hence the need to introduce a higher banknote.
-Buys will now need one K5000 note to settle a K4000 bill instead of requiring two K2000 banknotes.
+Buyers will now need one K5000 note to settle a K4000 bill instead of requiring two K2000 banknotes.
 Portability was also considered as we all know that currency has to be easily and economically carried from one place to another.

 “Lastly the enormous pressure on demand for K2000 signifies that the banknote is being used for transaction purposes instead of being a store of value as should be the case for higher denominations.
 This therefore, calls for a higher denomination banknote to act as a store of value,” explained Banda.